-L. Burton, R. Cohen, M. Hawthorne, A. Philbin
+L. Burton, M. Hawthorne, S. O'Connor, K. Schick, T. Zimmerman

-S. Aley, A. Crow, S. Ghiaciuc, M. Klein, M. Moghtader, S. O'Connor, E. Pass, K. Schick, J. Zimmerman, T. Zimmerman
+S. Aley, A. Crow, S. Ghiaciuc, M. Klein, S. Lunsford, M. Moghtader, E. Pass, M. Smith, J. Zimmerman

-L. Bednar, S. Lunsford, S. McCarthy, C. Molloy, A. Parrish
+J. Almjeld, L. Bednar, S. McCarthy, C. Molloy, A. Parrish, V. Rouillon

-In addition to satisfying all admission requirements of The JMU Graduate School, applicants must submit to the graduate coordinator an application dossier that includes the following documents:
+In addition to satisfying all admission requirements of The JMU Graduate School, applicants must submit the following:

-- A background and goals statement that explains how the Master of Arts or Master of Science program relates to the applicant's prior experience and how it fits into his or her long-range professional goals. - Three letters of recommendation from people who can comment on the applicant's academic preparation and professional experience. - 20-30 pages of writing samples from academia or the professions.
+- A research statement that explains how the graduate program relates to the applicant's prior experience, how specific faculty research agendas speak to the applicant's own interests, and how the program fits into his or her long-term professional goals - Three letters of recommendation from people who are qualified based on direct experience with the student to comment on the applicant's academic preparation and professional experience - 20-30 pages (or the equivalent) of academic and/or professional work samples (essays, reports, proposals, websites, visual campaigns, etc.) comprised of one or more documents.

-Nonnative speakers of English must take the Test of English as a Foreign Language and receive a score of at least 550.
-Applicants may use the letters of recommendation and writing samples to support an application for financial aid.
+Nonnative speakers of English must take the Test of English as a Foreign Language and receive a score of at least 570 (paper) or 88 (electronic).